 DTA is required to interview all applicants for SNAP benefits.
 106 C.M.R. § 361.500.
 The interview is usually conducted by phone, where DTA calls you at a preset time using the number you listed on the application form.

-You always have the option of an in-person interview at the local DTA office if you wish.
-Sometimes DTA can require you to come to the local office if they have a good reason to talk to you in person (where information is questionable), or if you are applying for cash assistance benefits in addition to SNAP.
+You always have the option of an in-person interview at the local DTA office, but it is usually not required.
+Sometimes DTA can require you to come to the local office if they have a good reason to talk to you in person (if something in your case seems suspect), or if you are applying for TAFDC or EAEDC cash assistance benefits in addition to SNAP.

 Scheduling the interview

-DTA is supposed to contact you by telephone within two (2) days of when they received your application to schedule an interview and to screen you for emergency benefits.
-See Can I get emergency SNAP benefits?
-If a social services agency helped you fill out a paper or on-line application – and the agency is listed on the application as an authorized helping agency or emergency contact – DTA should contact the agency if unable to reach you.DTA should contact the agency if unable to reach you.
+A DTA worker should try to call you within two (2) days of when DTA received your SNAP application to schedule an interview and to screen you for emergency benefits.
+See Can I get emergency SNAP benefits?.
+If a local organization helped you fill out a paper or on-line application – and the organization is listed on the application as an authorized helping agency or emergency contact – DTA should contact the agency if unable to reach you.DTA should contact the agency if unable to reach you.

-If DTA has not reached you within two days, they should send you a written notice scheduling an interview by telephone.
-This interview should take place within seven days of your application in order to screen you for expedited benefits.
-If you do not hear from DTA by phone or by mail within five (5) days of filing your application (or sooner if you need emergency benefits), call your local DTA office and ask to speak with a supervisor or the office director.
+If DTA has not reached you within 2 days, they should send you a written notice scheduling a phone interview.
+This interview should take place within seven (7) days of your application to screen you for expedited benefits.
+If you do not hear from DTA by phone or by mail within five (5) days of when you filed the application, call your local DTA office or the Web Unit (if you filed on line) and ask to speak with a supervisor.

 What happens during the interview?

-The DTA worker's role is to confirm the information you gave on your application, discuss any new information that DTA has from other government databases and tell you what proofs or verifications you need to provide.
-If you are subject to a work requirement see Who must register for work and do job search, and who's exempt? and Are there work rules for childless adults ages 18 to 50 years?, the worker should discuss this with you.
+The SNAP worker's role is to confirm the information you gave on your application, discuss any new information that DTA has from other government databases and tell you what proofs or verifications you need to provide and when.
+If you are subject to a work requirement, the worker should discuss this with you.
+See Are there work rules for childless adults ages 18 to 50 years? and Is there a quick way to check the status of my application or my benefits?.

-During the interview, the DTA worker should also explain your rights and responsibilities, including when you need to report changes.
-In addition to the DTA worker asking you for information, the interview is a chance for you to ask questions about the SNAP program and other benefits you might be eligible to receive.
+The SNAP worker should also explain your rights and responsibilities, including when you need to report changes in income and other changes.
+In addition to the SNAP worker asking you for information, the interview is a chance for you to ask questions about the SNAP program and other benefits you might be eligible to receive.

-The interview must be conducted confidentially (not in a public setting where others can hear) and the information you provide must be kept private and not shared outside DTA unless you give written permission.
+If you go in person to DTA, the interview must be conducted confidentially (not in a public setting where others can hear).
+Your personal information must be kept private and not shared outside DTA unless you give written permission.
 106 C.M.R. §§ 361.550, 360.300.
 If you need help getting any proofs, or you need a list of alternative proofs, you have a right to ask the worker during the interview or at any other time.